tylors1/auto-magic-music/README.md

 AutoMagicMusic
 ==============

-AutoMagicMusic lets you download music from YouTube and automatically fills in ID3 tags with meta data from Spotify
+AutoMagicMusic lets you download music from YouTube and automatically fills in ID3 tags with meta data from Spotify.

 Usage
 ---------
-You'll need Spotify API keys and user name. youtube-dl, spotipy, and eyed3 are among some of the dependencies needed. [ffmpeg]([https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) is required for converting audio files.
+You'll need Spotify API keys and user name. youtube-dl, spotipy, and eyed3 are among some of the dependencies needed. [ffmpeg](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) is required for converting audio files.

 To download a YouTube url:
 ```bash